 How to prevent pink eye in cattle?

 Prevention starts with controlling flies and keeping pastures and housing clean.
-Reduce eye irritants like dust, tall grass, and rough hay, and provide good nutrition, vaccination, shade, and clean water to keep cattle healthy and lower the risk of pinkeye.
+Reduce eye irritants like dust, tall grass, and rough hay to lower the risk of pink eye.
+Good nutrition, vaccination, shade, and clean water all play a big role in keeping your cattle healthy.

 How long does pinkeye last in cattle?